thiren/angular-seed/README.md

 npm test
 ```

-This script will start the Karma test runner to execute the unit tests.
+This script will start the Karma test runner which will execute the unit tests.

 ## Continuous Integration